joaostein/themeritshop/README.md

 # The Merit Shop

 This is a non-profit organization that try to question the real value of money.
 The main idea is a place where you can sing a song, tell a joke or do whatever.
-Use creativity instead of money to purchase products.
+Use creativity to purchase products.
 You can basically pay with your talents instead of money.

 ## Authors: